‘Roaches have never tasted meat… until now.’

 Heidi Helmer … Jenny

 Karen A. Smythe … Diner

-Bronson Caves, Griffith Park in Los Angeles, as well as Malibu, Leo Carillo Beach, and Catalina Island
+Bronson Canyon and Cave, Griffith Park, Los Angeles, as well as Malibu, Leo Carillo Beach, and Catalina Island

 Not to be confused with The Nest (2021).